last update:

 Bridges

 Stone bridges represented a remarkable feat of architecture in early modern Europe.
-Kiechel frequently mentions them.
+Samuel Kiechel frequently mentioned them.
 Our traveller described the beautiful bridge over the Vltava in Prague, and he will comment on the delicate stone bridge in Dresden.
 Bridges were a crucial part of Europe’s infrastructure.
-Compared to ferries, they allowed for easy and safe crossing of large streams and often served as symbols of a city’s wealth and power.
+Compared to ferries, they allowed for easy, safe crossings of large streams and often served as symbols of a city’s wealth and power.

-List of bridges across the Rhine and Elbe from Wintzenberger’s Itinerary, 1578
+List of bridges across the Rhine and Elbe in Wintzenberger’s Itinerary, 1578

-The Regensburg stone bridge was finished in 1146 after eleven years of construction, featuring fifteen arches.
+The Regensburg stone bridge was completed in 1146 after eleven years of construction, featuring fifteen arches.
 Lastly, Prague’s bridge has sixteen arches.
-However, Wintzenberger admits he does not know when its construction started.
+However, Wintzenberger admitted he did not know when its construction started.

 Fortifications

-Furthermore, Wintzenberger documents the major fortresses in the Holy Roman Empire and neighbouring territories.
-He divides this list into the fortresses of the Emperor, the Prince-Electors, and various regional lords.
-He also mentions noteworthy fortified cities within the Empire.
-To conclude this part of the itinerary, he highlights significant fortresses in Denmark, Sweden, Poland, Prussia, Livonia, France, England, Italy, and Brabant.
-Overall, the lists contain 189 strongholds.
+Furthermore, Daniel Wintzenberger listed the main fortresses in the Holy Roman Empire and neighbouring territories.
+He divided this list into the Emperor’s fortresses, the Prince-electors’, and various regional lords’.
+He also included important fortified cities within the Empire.
+At the end of this section, Wintzenberger pointed out key fortresses in Denmark, Sweden, Poland, Prussia, Livonia, France, England, Italy and Brabant.
+In total, his lists cover 189 strongholds.

 For travellers like Samuel Kiechel, large fortified cities offered not only safety but also some comfort.
-Kiechel passed through perilous lands on his journey, whether due to war or the remoteness of the region, where banditry could go largely unchecked.
-Fortified cities provided security and the amenities for a traveller to recover from an exhausting journey.
+Kiechel passed through perilous lands on his journey, whether due to war or the region’s remoteness, where banditry could go largely unchecked.
+Cities provided security and amenities for travellers to recover from exhausting journeys.

 The Reprinted Edition and the Leipzig-Itinerary

-Daniel Wintzenberger’s itinerary concludes at this point.
-But the reprinted edition from 1597 offers additional information.
+Daniel Wintzenberger’s first itinerary concludes at this point.
+But the 1597 reprint offers additional information.
 First, there is a compilation of the distances from Dresden to various cities.
 This list is somewhat curious.
-The majority of cities are in the Holy Roman Empire.
+The majority of cities are in the Holy Roman Empire and neighbouring countries.
 But in between, there are Damascus (481 German miles), Jerusalem (480 German miles) and Lisbon (330 German miles).

 Moreover, the reprinted edition presents an inventory of all major trade fairs held across the Empire.
-This list would be helpful to merchants and travelling artisans.
+This list would have been helpful to merchants and travelling artisans.

 Heraldry

-The next section of the itinerary consists of several pages of blank escutcheons.
+An additional section of the itinerary consists of several pages of blank escutcheons.
 In heraldry, an escutcheon is the shield on which a coat of arms is displayed.
-Wintzenberger notes that these blank shields might be useful for apprentices of goldsmiths, sculptors, stonemasons, carpenters, and armourers.
+Wintzenberger notes that these blank shields might be helpful for apprentices of goldsmiths, sculptors, stonemasons, carpenters and armourers.
 The comment is vague, and the purpose of the shields remains unclear.

 A blank escutcheon in Wintzenberger’s itinerary.

-The final part of the reprinted edition features several pages showing the coat of arms of the Emperor, the Prince-Electors, nobility members, foreign realms and various cities.
+The final part of the reprinted edition features several pages showing the coat of arms of the Emperor, the Prince-electors, nobility, foreign realms and various cities.
 These visual representations could assist travellers.
 Heraldic symbols were often displayed on city gates.

 The Length of a Mile